andyvroberts/strawberry/datam/docs/insurance/glossary.md

 |Uninsured/Unnamed Peril |Those perils not mentioned at all in the policy |

 Claims are assessed based on which category was the [Proximate Cause](#proximate-cause) of the loss.
 For complex polices where various perils are insured under differing conditions, the following rules apply:
-1.  if one of the perils is excluded then no claim is paid
+i.  if one of the perils is excluded then no claim is paid
-2.  if one of the perils is not mentioned (neither inlcuded nor excluded) then the whole claim will be paid
+ii.  if one of the perils is not mentioned (neither inlcuded nor excluded) then the whole claim will be paid

 ### Pooling of Risk
 The losses of a few insured clients who suffer misfortune are covered by the contributions of the many insured clients who, although exposed to similar risks, do not need to make a claim.